 - Lacks the same clarity as some rivals

-We consider the Monster iSport SuperSlim the best value running headphones you can buy right now, simply because we reviewed these headphones at a significantly higher price.
+The Monster iSport SuperSlim are one of the best value running headphones you can buy right now, simply because we reviewed these headphones at a significantly higher price.

 Originally £130, these are now available for just £29.99.
 You’re not going to find better running headphones from a recognisable brand for this price.

 The Monster iSport SuperSlim wireless in-ear headphones are a great fit for fans of big, pumping tracks.
 While it lacks the detail and finesse provided by some rivals, the SuperSlim is all about the bass, though this isn’t delivered in the erratic way of other wireless sports headphones.